Nachhaltige Ziegelproduktion und energieeffizientes Kochen für vulnerable Haushalte in Yambio / Südsudan

 Stärkung der Gemeinschaft und wirtschaftliche Eigenständigkeit

 Neben den ökologischen und gesundheitlichen Vorteilen stärkt das Projekt auch die wirtschaftliche Eigenständigkeit ländlicher Haushalte.
 Durch die Organisation in Spar- und Kreditgemeinschaften erhalten die Menschen Zugang zu finanziellen Ressourcen und neuen Einkommensmöglichkeiten.
 Schulungen und Werkzeuge für nachhaltige Landwirtschaft sowie alternative Erwerbsquellen wie Imkerei fördern langfristige wirtschaftliche Stabilität.
 Gleichzeitig tragen die Maßnahmen zur CO₂-Reduktion bei, indem jährlich über 5.000 Tonnen eingespart werden – bis 2030 summiert sich dies auf mehr als 25.000 Tonnen.
 Weniger Rauch in Innenräumen verringert zudem Atemwegserkrankungen und andere gesundheitliche Probleme.
-Das GREEN SEED Projekt bietet somit eine ganzheitliche Lösung für die Herausforderungen der ländlichen Entwicklung in Äthiopien und leistet einen wichtigen Beitrag zur Bekämpfung des Klimawandels.
+Das Projekt bietet somit eine ganzheitliche Lösung für die Herausforderungen der ländlichen Entwicklung in Äthiopien und leistet einen wichtigen Beitrag zur Bekämpfung des Klimawandels.

 Weiterführende Links: